 My point exactly.

-So, without further ado, here are some things you can do for your online/digital marketing strategy to bump your business up to first class (page).
-Because believe it or not, it takes more than just a few strategically-placed keywords and a couple paid ads to land that sweet spot.
+So, without further ado, here are some things you can do for your digital or online marketing strategy to bump your business up to first class (page).
+Because believe it or not, it takes more than your SEO team working with a few strategically-placed keywords and a couple of paid ads to land that sweet spot.

-It’s not so much where you place the keywords (although that’s important too!), it’s more of what the keywords are.
-You need to know what words or phrases people are using to actually get the answers to their problem.
-You might not think there’s much difference between “organic shampoo for sale” and “buy organic shampoo,” but believe me; there is.
+It’s not so much where you place the keywords (although that’s important too!); it’s more of what the keywords are.
+You need to know what words or phrases people are actually using to get the answers to their problems.
+You might not think there’s much difference between “organic shampoo for sale” and “buy organic shampoo,” but believe me: there is.

 If you’ve got quality, shareable content, then obviously people are going to want to share it.
 This social sharing leads to link building and amplification, which works wonders for your SEO.
 Amplification and social sharing also raises your site’s credibility, which in turn leads to improved ranking overall.